Skip to content

 Depending on your DataLogger IoT preferences, your device may output as a JSON format like the image shown below.

 The data scrolling up the screen show what each device's output is along with their associated unit if it is available.
+Your mileage will vary depending on the board version that you have and what device is connected:

 • MAX17048.Voltage (V)